Teeohbee/hook_line_and_sinker/README.md

 ## App Extension

 A lot of scope for interesting development of the app.
-* A front-end dashboard to display key email metrics for marketing types!
+* A proper front-end dashboard, built in something like react, to display key email metrics for marketing types!
 * Searchable email list page and GUI to check the status of specific emails/users etc.
 * Additional models for user, adding relationships so that emails belong to a certain user to allow more complex querying.